Successful organizations understand the importance of managing organizational quality.

 Quality is determined by how it is defined and measured.

-Create a document that articulates the organization’s commitment to quality products and services.
+Create a document articulating the organization’s commitment to quality products and services and its commitment to total quality management (TQM).

-These policies provide specific detail as to what falls under the scope of organizational quality, what it looks like, and how it is measured.
+These policies provide specific details as to what falls under the scope of organizational quality, what it looks like, and how it is measured.

 For instance, quality for a call center may be defined as an organizational expectation for superior customer service on the phone and measured by wait times, hold times, and abandoned call rates.